 Responsibility for paying the rent in a roommate situation may be altered by the terms of the lease.

-- interfere, through intimidation, force or threat of force, with any persons' full enjoyment of housing priveleges
+interfere, through intimidation, force or threat of force, with any persons' full enjoyment of housing privileges

 The Fair Housing Act generally exempts owner occupied buildings with no more than four units, single family homes sold or rented without the use of a broker or housing operated by organizations and private clubs that limit occupancy to members.
-Housing determined by the secretarty of HUD or the Department of Labor & Human Rights to be specifically for the eldery is exempt from the familial status and age provisions of the law.
+Housing determined by the Secretary of HUD or the Department of Labor and Human Rights to be specifically for the elderly is exempt from the familial status and age provisions of the law.

-If a tenant believes his/her rights have been violated, he/she may get an attorney who can go directly to court with the case, or they may write or telephone the Fair Housing of the Dakotas, Department of Housing and Urban Development (HUD) or the ND Department of Labor-Human Rights Division within one year of the discrimination's occurrence.
-If the complaint is filed with the Department of Labor & Human Rights, the Department will notify all the parties, conduct an investigation into the alleged discrimination, and may grant temporary relief.
+If a tenant believes his/her rights have been violated, he/she may get an attorney who can go directly to court with the case, or they may write or telephone High Plains Fair Housing, Department of Housing and Urban Development (HUD) or the Department of Labor and Human Rights Division within one year of the discrimination's occurrence.
+If the complaint is filed with the Department of Labor and Human Rights, the Department will notify all the parties, conduct an investigation into the alleged discrimination, and may grant temporary relief.
 The Department will then issue a determination and if necessary conduct an Administrative hearing on the issue of discrimination.
-If discrimination has occurred, the Department of Labor & Human Rights may impose penalties.
+If discrimination has occurred, the Department of Labor and Human Rights may impose penalties.